orlp/glidesort/README.md

 # Stable merging

-Glidesort merges multiple sorted runs at the same time, and interleaves their merging loops for better memory-level parallelism and hiding data dependencies.
-This also allows it to use ping-pong merging avoiding unnecessary `memcpy` calls by using the implicit copy you get from an out-of-place merge.
-The merging loops are completely branchless, making it fast for random data as well.
+Glidesort merges multiple sorted runs at the same time, and interleaves their merging loops for better memory-level and instruction-level parallelism as well as hiding data dependencies.
+For similar reasons it also interleaves independent left-to-right and right-to-left merging loops as bidirectional merges, which are a generalization of [quadsort](https://github.com/scandum/quadsort)s parity merges.
+Merging multiple runs at the same time also lets glidesort use ping-pong merging, avoiding unnecessary `memcpy` calls by using the implicit copy you get from an out-of-place merge.
+All merging loops are completely branchless, making it fast for random data as well.

-Glidesort uses binary searches to split up large merge operations into smaller merge operations that it performs at the same time using instruction-level parallelism.
+Glidesort further uses binary searches to split up large merge operations into smaller merge operations that it then performs at the same time using instruction-level parallelism.
 This splitting procedure also allows glidesort to use arbitrarily small amounts of memory, as it can choose to split a merge repeatedly until it fits in our scratch space to process.

 # Stable quicksort